ShefaliGups11/COBALT/src/traffic-control/doc/cobalt.rst

 Validation
 **********

-The Cobalt model is tested using :cpp:class:`CobaltQueueDiscTestSuite` class defined in `src/traffic-control/test/Cobalt-queue-test-suite.cc`.
+The COBALT model is tested using :cpp:class:`CobaltQueueDiscTestSuite` class defined in `src/traffic-control/test/cobalt-queue-test-suite.cc`.
-The suite includes 5 test cases:
+The suite includes 2 test cases:

 * Test 1: Simple enqueue/dequeue with no drops.
-* Test 2: Change of Blue's drop probability upon queue full (Activation of Blue).
+* Test 2: Change of BLUE's drop probability upon queue full (Activation of Blue).

 The test suite can be run using the following commands: